You can contact us via this pro-forma:

 Book 2 in the series

-It has been discussed between SMEF and several other groups that an event involving 'cross-discipline' training (non related martial arts training) will take place late in 2020.
-We are currently trying to nail down a venue before we move forward any further.
+It has been discussed within GHEFA that an event involving 'cross-discipline' training (non related martial arts training) will take place annually.
+However, pinning people down to commit to attending is another matter completely!

-Advanced Martial Seminar - How to teach SMEF HEMA
+Advanced Martial Seminar - How to teach HEMA

 More to come.....